Psychology (PSY) - Courses

 Survey of the physiology and psychology of the human senses (e.g. vision, audition, smell, taste, and the skin senses) and the role they play in the attainment of knowledge and the regulation of behavior.
 In addition, the course will examine the various perceptual processes through which we interpret and restructure sensory information as we respond to changes in the environment.
 Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312.
 Offered Annually.

 A study of the movement of psychoactive drugs into, around and out of the body, with an emphasis on the drug's site of action, therapeutic effects, side effects and possible clinical uses.
 Prerequisite: PSY 100: PSY 321 or PSY 331 or BIO 312; junior standing.
 Offered Annually.

 Advanced Social Psychology

 The course will provide coverage of methodology and statistics most frequently encountered in social psychology and cover topics both of classic and current interest such as stereotypes and prejudice, medical social psychology, environmental psychology, social interdependence, leadership, and power.
-Prerequisite: completion of Psychology Milestones 1 & 2; Grade of "B" or higher in PSY 241 or SOC 330; STAT 145; junior standing.
+Prerequisite: completion of Psychology Milestones 1 & 2; Grade of "B" or higher in PSY 241 or SOC 330; STAT 145.
 Offered Occasionally.

 ERS/PSY 442 Cr.3